-- 8 large Reese's peanut butter cups, frozen
+- 8 large Reese’s peanut butter cups, frozen, divided

-- 2 cups plus 3 tbsp. evaporated milk
+- 2 cups plus 3 Tbsp. evaporated milk, divided

 - 1 tsp. vanilla extract